 What's on the shelf at Lake Region Public Library

-DEVILS LAKE-The Book Club read will be Horseman, Pass By written by Larry McMurty.
-Book discussion will be on August 4 at 5:30 pm via zoom.
+DEVILS LAKE - The Book Club read will be Horseman, Pass By written by Larry McMurty.
+Book discussion will be on August 4 at 5:30 pm at the library community.
 Please see library staff for books and details.
-Also new book displays such as: A New non-fiction display, Summer Reads, New Staff Picks and If You Liked the Movie…You’ll Love the Book.
+Also new book displays such as: A New Non-Fiction Display, Summer Reads, New Staff Picks and If You Liked the Movie…You’ll Love the Book.

-Murder at the Lakeside Library by Holly Danvers (Adult Fiction).
-Rain Wilmont has just returned to her family's waterfront log cabin in Lofty Pines, Wisconsin after the untimely death of her husband.
-The cabin is peaceful compared to Rain's corporate job and comes with an informal library that Rain's mother, Willow, used to run.
-But as Rain prepares for the re-opening of the library, all hopes for a peaceful life are shattered when she discovers the body of Thornton Hughes, a real estate buyer, on the premise.
+The Man with the Silver Saab by Alexander McCall Smith (Adult Fiction).
+Life--and crime--is not always as it seems for Ulf Varg and the other fearless detectives in Malmo's Department of Sensitive Crimes.
+There are always surprising new cases to take on, and the latest batch is no exception.
+And that's not to mention Ulf's struggle to contain his feelings for his colleague Anna Bengsdotter.
+All in all, things are distinctly difficult in Malmo, and it seems up to Ulf and the Department to set them right.

-Secrets of the Force: The Complete, Uncensored, Unauthorized Oral History of Star Wars by Edward Gross.
-(Adult Non-Fiction).
-For the past four decades, no film saga has touched the world in the way that Star Wars has, capturing the imaginations of filmgoers and filmmakers alike.
-Now, for the first time ever, Edward Gross and Mark A. Altman, the bestselling authors of The Fifty-Year Mission, are telling the entire story of this blockbuster franchise from the very beginning in a single exhaustive volume.
+False Witness by Karin Slaughter.
+(Adult Fiction).
+Leigh Collier has worked hard to build what looks like a normal life.
+She’s an up-and-coming defense attorney at a prestigious law firm in Atlanta, would do anything for her sixteen-year-old daughter Maddy, and is managing to successfully coparent through a pandemic after an amicable separation from her husband Walter.
+But Leigh’s ordinary life masks a childhood no one should have to endure; a childhood tarnished by secrets, broken by betrayal, and ultimately destroyed by a brutal act of violence.

 Stop by the library and check out our displays.
 Check out our website: devilslakendlibrary.com